jcvilap/go-rest-api-sample-app/README.md

 After starting several apps from scratch, I decided to create this place holder for reuse.

 Note: All the files besides ` main.go ` were placed within the vendor folder to avoid using relative paths.
+Feel free to move it into a ` /src ` directory, just remember to change the package locations.